lefata/ID-Database-AISA/README.md

 ## Features

--   **User Authentication**: Secure login system powered by Supabase Auth.
+-   **User Authentication**: Secure login system powered by Supabase Auth, with admin approval for new sign-ups.
--   **Admin Dashboard**: A protected area for administrators to manage application settings.
+-   **Admin Dashboard**: A protected area for administrators to approve new users and manage application settings.
 -   **Configurable Google Sheet Link**: Admins can set a URL for Google Sheets, turning profile IDs into dynamic links.
 -   **Categorized Profiles**: Create and manage profiles for Staff, Students, and Parents.
 -   **Dynamic Bio Generation**: Uses the Gemini API to automatically generate a professional bio for each new profile.
--   **Profile Associations**: Link students to their guardians.
+-   **Profile Associations**: Link students to their guardians (who can be parents or staff).
 -   **Persistent & Secure Storage**: Data is stored in a Supabase database, protected by Row Level Security.

 ## Tech Stack